gabrielpetersson/fast-grid/README.md

 ### Capabilites
 - Render _any_ number of rows, you are only limited by RAM.
+- Instant results on filtering
+- 60 fps while cruising the scrollbar
-- Never drops a frame while scrolling or filtering, even with millions of rows
+- Never drops a frame, even while filtering millions of rows

-### Technical specifications
+### Technical details
-The most performant DOM-based grid.<br>
+The most performant DOM-based grid.
 - Resuses parts of DOM-tree to reduce expensive DOM mutations.
 - Own event loop to prioritize tasks.
 Never drops a frame
 - Non-passive scrolling.
 Rows will never be seen rows loading into the UI while scrolling